jerenteria/react_goals/README.md

 ### I also learned how to take in user input by creating and rendering forms, then rendering the data into the UI.

 ### React seemed intimdating at first but when I learned that all React was just broken down small pieces of reusable code called components.
 It really made it easier for me to understand how everything starts to work together

+### Feel free to check out my other projects as I am always creating and finding ways to improve!